axelrodvl/project-reactor-and-webflux-presentation/PITCHME.md

 <!--
 Just to recap, WebFlux is based on Reactive Programming paradigm.
 Let's start with the definition of Reactive Programming.

+The output of each command in the pipeline is connected via a pipe to the input of the next command.
+That is, each command reads the previous command’s output.
+This connection is performed before any redirections specified by command1.
 -->

 ---
 ![bg](./assets/bg-secondary.png)

-# Resources talks
+# Resources matters

-Non-blocking > Blocking
+Non-blocking is better than blocking.

 <!--
 Why do we need this after all?

-Because resources talks.
+Because resources matters.
 Your application should not consume more, than you actually need, and Spring MVC paradighm can easily led you to do so.
 Resource consumption is the main advantage of Reactive Programming in general, and the main advantage of WebFlux over MVC in particular.